inge1980/module2_backend_04_rest_api/README.md

 ## Testing API Endpoints using swagger

-The API can be tested manually using Swagger UI.
+1. The API can be tested manually using Swagger UI.

-    ```text
+    ```bash
     http://localhost:5179/swagger/index.html
     ```

-Test the endpoints:
+2. Test the endpoints:
 - `GET /api/tasks` - Verify that tasks can be retrieved.
 - `GET /api/tasks/{id}` - Verify that a single task can be retrieved.
 - `POST /api/tasks` - Create a new task and verify that the API returns `201 Created`.